 - Try to invoke a certain emotional reaction.

-We’ve written an in-depth guide to creating a magnetic YouTube thumbnail here:
+We’ve written an in-depth guide to create a magnetic YouTube thumbnail here:

-- First tag should be your exact target keyword (Example: “Animated explainer video”).
+- The first tag should be your exact target keyword (Example: “Animated explainer video”).

 - Include a few alternatives words or phrases (Example: “Animated explainer video for marketing”)

 - Add several other tags for topics that your video covers (Example: “video marketing”, “3d animation”)

 - Targeted tags can also make your video show up more often in the suggested video section (sidebar area) of YouTube.

 Note: don't go overboard with tags.
 Stuffing a video with dozens of tags can confuse YouTube and Google what your video is actually about.